webpack/webpack.js.org/src/content/configuration/other-options.md

 `string = ''`

 Version of the cache data.
 Different versions won't allow to reuse the cache and override existing content.
-Update the version when config changed in a way which doesn't allow to reuse cache.
+Update the version when configuration changed in a way which doesn't allow to reuse cache.
 This will invalidate the cache.

 `cache.version` option is only available when [`cache.type`](#cachetype) is set to `filesystem`.